karimouda/qurananalysis/README.md

 The WIKI includes more details and tutorials giving examples of how QA can be used and extended

+The code is not well commented due to time limitations during the MSc

 ## What do you get from QA

 ## License